-- If an allegation of abuse is made against other children by children, then this must be reported immediately, in accordance with this policy. - This will then be reported to the Children's First Contact Service (CFCS) by a designated person or deputy designated person. - Abuse or concerns about a risk of abuse or harm by other children/young people is subject to the same safeguarding procedures as in respect of children or young people being abused by an adult. - Professionals responding should be alert to the risk a child/young person may pose to children/young people other than any 'current' victim; and - Children or young people who harm others are likely to have considerable needs themselves (e.g., they may have been subjected to abuse, witnessed domestic violence, or committed criminal offences).
+If an allegation of abuse is made against other children by children, then this must be reported immediately, in accordance with this policy.
+This will then be reported to the Children's First Contact Service (CFCS) by the designated safeguarding lead or deputy.

+Abuse or concerns about a risk of abuse or harm by other children/young people is subject to the same safeguarding procedures as in respect of children or young people being abused by an adult.
+Professionals responding should be alert to the risk a child/young person may pose to children/young people other than any 'current' victim.
+Children or young people who harm others are likely to have considerable needs themselves (e.g., they may have been subjected to abuse, witnessed domestic violence, or committed criminal offences).